ahx/openapi_parameters/README.md

 OpenapiParameters is an an [OpenAPI](https://www.openapis.org/) aware parameter parser.

-OpenapiParameters unpacks HTTP/Rack (query / header / cookie) parameters exactly as described in an [OpenAPI](https://www.openapis.org/) definition.
+OpenapiParameters unpacks HTTP/Rack query / path / header / cookie parameters exactly as described in an [OpenAPI](https://www.openapis.org/) definition.
 It supports `style`, `explode` and `schema` definitions according to OpenAPI 3.1 (or 3.0).
-The gem is mainly build to be used inside of other OpenAPI tooling.
+The gem is mainly build to be used inside of other OpenAPI tooling like [openapi_first](https://github.com/ahx/openapi_first).

 ## Synopsis